BryanSagbay/BryanSagbay/README.md

--- Update an existing record
-UPDATE Employees
-SET Salary = 88000.00
-WHERE FirstName = 'Alice' AND LastName = 'Smith';

--- Delete a specific record
 DELETE FROM Employees
 WHERE EmployeeID = 4;
 Usa el código con precaución.🔍 2.
 Querying and Joining DataThese examples demonstrate how to aggregate rows and retrieve matching data across multiple tables.sql-- INNER JOIN: Fetch employees who belong to a department